Updated: Nov 8, 2022

 I actually started counting the number of mass shootings this year and decided to stop...
 (X)

 The plain truth is that we don't really need to know all the "whys" involved.
 If you were to listen about what is known about these individuals, you would realize they all had things in common.
-According to an article published by the New York Times on August 6th, 2019.
+According to an article published by the New York Times on August 6th, 2019 there are blatant commonalities.
 Those things are the ones we need to pay attention to.

 Murder (just like suicide) is an act of last resort.
 Somehow these people (most of them very young and male) lacked the resources or awareness they needed to make a difference in their lives.
 They all tried but did not work.

 These individuals felt extreme loneliness.
 Even if they lived amongst family or friends, they did not feel like they belonged.

 They did not learn how to weather adversity largely because they were not given a chance to take a breath.
 They were never taught, and they were never afforded a chance to try.
 They were told they had no worth by meaningful people in their lives.
 They were abused and neglected.

 Another very sad reality is that most of us, if we were to encounter them any given ordinary day, we would turn the other way.
 We would think they were simply a bit odd or weird.
 We would perhaps tell our kids to stay away from them.
 We would likely talk badly about them and their families.
 They perhaps look different or act different.
 So, there is some awareness in our part, something is just not right and yet we are simply indifferent.

 What do we do with that uneasy feeling?
 Nothing.